ma-compbio/SNIPER/README.md

 ### Juicer Tools

+Requires Java Runtime Engine (on Linux, default-jre should work).

 [Juicer tools](https://github.com/aidenlab/juicer/wiki/Juicer-Tools-Quick-Start) is a utility developed by the Erez Lieberman-Aiden lab that can extract Hi-C data from [.hic files](https://github.com/aidenlab/juicer/wiki/Pre).
 Follow the link provided to download `juicer_tools.jar`.
-Make sure to rename the downloaded `.jar` file to `juicer_tools.jar`.
+Make a note of where `juicer_tools.jar` is stored on your file system.

-`cd` into the directory where `juicer_tools.jar` is installed and run the following to create a symbolic link to `juicer_tools.jar`:
+SNIPER will call the directory where `juicer_tools.jar` is stored.

-`ln -s juicer_tools.jar juicer_tools`

-SNIPER calls `juicer_tools` in lieu of Juicer Tool's direct file path.

 ### CUDA and cuDNN:

 SNIPER was developed using a NVidia GeForce GTX 1080 Ti.
 SNIPER uses [CUDA 9.0](https://developer.nvidia.com/cuda-90-download-archive) and [cuDNN](https://developer.nvidia.com/cudnn) v7.0.5 to run Keras on the `tensorflow-gpu` backend.
 SNIPER should work with recent versions of CUDA and cuDNN as well.
 Please email kxiong@andrew.cmu.edu with any questions regarding python and CUDA environments.

 Because there are so many versions of NVidia GPUs, we cannot say for certain how long SNIPER will need to finish training.
-For reference, SNIPER takes approximately 15 seconds to train one epoch of its autoencoder.
-For users without a dedicated NVidia GPU, SNIPER will still work but take significantly longer to train.
+For reference, SNIPER takes approximately 15 seconds to train one epoch of its autoencoder on our 1080 Ti.
+For users without a dedicated NVidia GPU, SNIPER will still work (install python packages using `requirements-cpu.txt` instead of `requirements.txt`), but will take significantly longer to train.
+Using a 3.6 GHz 6-core/12-thread processor, one epoch took approximately 3 minutes.

 # Usage